rioseleng/NKIBistro/README.md

 **[Week 2 Progress]**
   1. The machine learning model created
   2. Configure the CML as CI tools into github action

+**[Week 3 Progress]**
+  1. The machine learning model created
+  2. Configure the CML as CI tools into github action

+**[Week 4 Progress]**
+  1. The machine learning model created
+  2. Configure the CML as CI tools into github action

 This project is done as a requirement to complete **Operational System Course** at Information Systems Department Sepuluh Nopember Institute of Technology